ByteDev/ByteDev.Encoding/README.md

 ### Base64Encoder

-`Base64Encoder` provides a way to encode to base64 strings and decode back again.
+`Base64Encoder` provides a way to encode to Base 64 strings and decode back again.

 ```csharp
 IEncoder encoder = new Base64Encoder();